 The Eastern Mosquitofish is native to Florida and, as its name implies, is a mosquito specialist predator.
 Mosquitofish are tough, adaptable, little fish that devour mosquitoes at all life stages; eggs, larvae, and pupae as well as adults alighting on or emerging at the water’s surface.
 Any adult midges landing on or emerging at the water’s surface are also eaten with equal relish.

 Once installed, mosquitofish naturally reproduce to offer environmentally-friendly year-round mosquito control, generation after generation.

 Bat Box Installation

 Bats are natural predators of midges and mosquitoes and fly at dusk and night when the adult insects are most active.
 One insectivorous bat can consume its weight in midges and mosquitoes in one night, and the number of insects consumed by a colony in the course of a year can be simply staggering.
 Installing bat boxes on poles or outbuildings near water is an effective and very inexpensive way to provide midge and mosquito control as well as provide a safe refuge for Florida’s amazing native bat species.

 Many communities and individuals invest in waterfront property for the beautiful aesthetic and lifestyle it brings, only to have a lovely lakeside evening ruined by swarms of noisome midges and mosquitoes.
 Lake & Wetland Management, an industry leader, is a natural, eco-friendly midge and mosquito control specialist.
-For more information on midges and mosquitoes and the variety of green control techniques available, please contact your local Lake & Wetland office or visit us online at www.lakeandwetland.com.
+For more information on midge and mosquito control in Florida, as well as the variety of green control techniques available, please contact your local Lake & Wetland at 855-888-5253 or visit us online at www.lakeandwetland.com.